gallegogt/mailchimp-rs/README.md

-# Mailchimp API Implementation
+# [UNOFFICIAL] Mailchimp API Implementation

-### Library for the development of applications that require the use of the [Mailchimp](https://developer.mailchimp.com) API, using the Rust programming language
+### [UNOFFICIAL] Library for the development of applications that require the use of the [Mailchimp](https://developer.mailchimp.com) API, using the Rust programming language

 NOTA: NOTE: The library is in development, in the section "**Implementation Status**" I show you that I have implemented and that not.
 ---